 How is it diagnosed?

-When you seek the help for a pinched nerve, the clinician will perform a comprehensive evaluation and ask questions about your pain and your daily activities.
-These may include:
+When you seek help for pain after your total hip replacement, we will perform a comprehensive evaluation and ask questions about your pain and your daily activities.

-- How and when the pain started: Did the pain begin spontaneously or was there any trauma or popping experienced in the cervical region?
+- How and when the pain started: Did the pain begin spontaneously or was there any trauma or injury experienced in the area?

 - Where are the symptoms located, and have they changed location or intensity since the onset?

-- What makes the symptoms better or worse?
+- What things make the symptoms better or worse?

 - What type of work do you perform?